bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 <hr>

 <br>
-<sup>1</sup> Specifically, Bisq software is licensed under the GNU Affero General Public License v3.0
+<sup>1</sup> Specifically, Bisq software is licensed under the GNU Affero General Public License v3.0.
 <br><br>
 <sup>2</sup> The company is a hugely beneficial entity.
 As Ronald Coase articulated in his article _The Nature of the Firm_ in 1937, companies dramatically lower transaction and coordination costs in the pursuit of business.
 The advent of the modern limited-liability joint-stock company has been a drastically under-appreciated enabler of modern progress.
+<br><br>
+<sup>3</sup> Furthermore, it's worth noting that [the software](https://github.com/bisq-network/bisq) makes it technically impossible to collect very much data in the first place.